-Our responsibility is to express a limited assurance conclusion based on the procedures we have performed and on the evidence we have obtained as to whether any matters have come to our attention that would cause us to assume that, in all material respects,

-• the C-Rules 1 - 76 of the ÖCGK in the financial year 2022 have not been complied with and/or the Corporate Governance Report does not contain an explanation as to in relation to which items and for what reasons a deviation has occurred (section 243c para.
+Our responsibility is to express a limited assurance conclusion based on our procedures and on the evidence obtained as to whether anything has come to our attention that causes us to believe that, in all material aspects, the C-Rules 1 - 76 of the ÖCGK in the financial year 2023 have not been complied with and/or, if there is any departure, the Corporate Governance Report does not contain an explanation of the points concerned and the reasons for the departure (section 243c para.
 1 subsec.
 3 UGB).